Lilian-CR/liliando_ecommerce/README.md

 - Proceed to a styled checkout form (demo only)
 - See a modal confirmation after 'placing' an order
 - Experience persistent cart data via localStorage
+- Scroll-to-top button appears on mobile for smoother navigation

 ---